 Competitors include database providers such as IBM (NYSE:IBM), and Oracle (NYSE:ORCL) as well as cloud offerings provided by Amazon (NASDAQ:AMZN), Google, and Microsoft (NASDAQ:MSFT).

-As you can see below, MongoDB's revenue growth has been impressive over the last two years, growing from quarterly revenue of $150.7 million in Q3 FY2021, to $333.6 million.
+As you can see below, MongoDB's revenue growth has been impressive over the last two years, growing from quarterly revenue of $171 million in Q4 FY2021, to $361.3 million.

 Guidance for the next quarter indicates MongoDB is expecting revenue to grow 21.2% year on year to $346 million, slowing down from the 57.1% year-over-year increase in revenue the company had recorded in the same quarter last year.
 For the upcoming financial year management expects revenue to be $1.5 billion at the midpoint, growing 16.4% compared to 47% increase in FY2023.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-MongoDB's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 71.9% in Q3.
+MongoDB's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 75.3% in Q4.

-That means that for every $1 in revenue the company had $0.71 left to spend on developing new products, marketing & sales and the general administrative overhead.
-Significantly up from the last quarter, this is around the lower average of what we typically see in SaaS businesses.
-Gross margin has a major impact on a company’s ability to invest in developing new products and sales & marketing, which may ultimately determine the winner in a competitive market so it is important to track.
+That means that for every $1 in revenue the company had $0.75 left to spend on developing new products, marketing & sales and the general administrative overhead.
+Significantly up from the last quarter, this is a good gross margin that allows companies like MongoDB to fund large investments in product and sales during periods of rapid growth and be profitable when they reach maturity.